Kerl13/rustre/doc/report/rustre.md

     L. Rieg.
 A verified compiler for Lustre.
 Proceedings of the 38th ACM SIGPLAN Conference on Programming Language Design and Implementation, 586–601, Barcelona, Spain, 18–23 June 2017.

+[^ref3]: Raymond, Pascal.
+"Synchronous program verification with
+    lustre/lesar."
+Modeling and Verification of Real-Time Systems (2008): 7.

 [^ref4]: Jean-Louis Colaço, Bruno Pagano, Marc Pouzet.
 A conservative extension of synchronous data-flow with state machines.
 EMSOFT 2005: